-Now, the theory of Mandelbrot-like families of Douady and Hubbard (see \cite{polylikemaps}, Theorem II.2, Propositions II.14 and IV.21) gives a continuous map $\chi : PP_n \to \C$ such that the maps $g_B^k$ and $z^2+\chi(B)$ are quasi-conformally conjugated on a neighbourhood of the filled Julia sets, for every $B \in PP_n$.
+The theory of Mandelbrot-like families of Douady and Hubbard (see \cite{polylikemaps}, Theorem II.2, Propositions II.14 and IV.21) gives a continuous map $\chi : PP_N \to \C$ such that the maps $g_B^k$ and $z^2+\chi(B)$ are quasi-conformally conjugate on a neighbourhood of the filled Julia sets, for every $B \in PP_N$.